 You are in a Partial Pay Installment Agreement

 Many people with tax debt are either in non-collectible status arrangement or they are in a partial payment installment agreement with the IRS.
-In a partial payment agreement, you aren’t paying enough to the IRS to pay the debt owed before the 10 year clock on collection runs out.
-(IRS Statute of Limitations on Collection) This type of arrangement is allowed but the law requires that the IRS review the arrangement every two years.
+In a partial payment agreement, you aren't paying enough to the IRS to pay the debt owed before the 10 year clock on collection runs out.
+(IRS Statute of Limitations on Collection) This type of arrangement is allowed, but the law requires that the IRS review the arrangement every few years.

 You owe the IRS $75,000, and have convinced them to accept $100.00 per month toward it.
 The Statute of Limitations period has 4 years or 48 months remaining to collect the debt of the 10 year total time-frame it has to do so.
-6 years have elapsed.
-2 years into that 4 year remaining period, the IRS should send you a letter asking you to supply updated financial information.
+Six years have elapsed.
+About 2 years into that 4 year remaining period, the IRS should send you a letter asking you to supply updated financial information.

 If you make a late payment, the IRS will typically warn you, but if not caught up, it will sever the installment agreement and you will have to re-negotiate it.